onewaykaranja/onewaykaranja.github.io/content/posts/how-to-be-safe-in-a-protest.md

 5.If you are arrested ,do not talk shit.
 6.Be smart ,be in the know!

-If you physically cannot attend a protest,do not stress there are plenty of other ways you could participate.
+If you physically cannot attend a protest,do not stress there are plenty of other ways you can participate.
   1.Donations.
   2.Offering skillfull support i.e medics,legal repesentation,content.
   3.Keeping the conversation going whether online,communities etc.
-  4.Checking /tracking on your friends whereabouts/safety during the protest ,either calls,texts or live location.
+  4.Checking  on or tracking your friends whereabouts/safety during the protest ,either through calls,texts or live location.